 If our existing stockholders sell, or indicate an intention to sell, substantial amounts of our common stock in the public market after the lock-up and other legal restrictions on resale discussed in this prospectus lapse, the trading price of our common stock could decline.
-Based on shares of common stock outstanding as of , 2018, upon the closing of this offering we will have outstanding a total of shares of common stock.
+Based on shares of common stock outstanding as of , 2019, upon the closing of this offering we will have outstanding a total of shares of common stock.
 Of these shares, only the shares of common stock sold in this offering by us, plus any shares sold upon exercise of the underwriters' option to purchase additional shares, will be freely tradable without restriction in the public market immediately following this offering.

 The lock-up agreements pertaining to this offering will expire 180 days from the date of this prospectus, subject to earlier release of all or a portion of the shares subject to such agreements by the representatives of the underwriters in their sole discretion.
-After the lock-up agreements expire, based upon the number of shares of common stock, on an as-converted basis, outstanding as of , 2019, up to an additional shares of common stock will be eligible for sale in the public market.
+After the lock-up agreements expire, based upon the number of shares of common stock, on an as-converted basis, outstanding as of additional shares of common stock will be eligible for sale in the public market.
 Approximately % of these additional shares are held by directors, executive officers and other affiliates and will be subject to certain limitations of Rule 144 under the Securities Act of 1933, as amended, or the Securities Act.
+If these additional shares of common stock are sold upon the expiration of the lockup and market stand-off agreements, or if it is perceived that they will be sold, or the early release therefrom, the trading price of our common stock could decline and it may be more difficult for you to sell your common stock at a time and price that you deem appropriate.